Paul11100/bon-voyage-travel-planner/README.md

 ## ACCOMPLISHMENTS

 Coming up with this idea within a short span of a day and a half coupled with the finishing of this project is our major accomplishment despite the few setbacks and time differences.
+We are also glad we could come up with an idea that could help the majority of humanity (especially, tourists).
+We had fun hacking together as a team, and we got to know more about ourselves.

 <br />